flathub/flathub/README.md

 [flatpak-builder](docs.flatpak.org/en/latest/flatpak-builder-command-reference.html)
 tool to build.

-Developers can run a command like the following to build the package from this repo:
+You can run a command like the following to build the package from this repo:

     flatpak-builder ./build info.puredata.PurrData.yml --force-clean

-This command tests that the build works as expected:
+This command then installs the package into your 'user' Flatpak installation, and runs it:

+    flatpak-builder --install ./build info.puredata.PurrData.yml --force-clean --user
+    flatpak run info.puredata.PurrData

+During development you can also run a build without installing it, like this:

-    flatpak-builder --run build info.puredata.contrib.PurrData.yml pd-l2ork
+    flatpak-builder --run build info.puredata.PurrData.yml pd-l2ork